The Murder of Orinda Jane Doe, August 1975

 ![]() |

-While a contemporary newspaper reported that Jane Doe was about 20 to 25 years old, 5'3, and 165 lbs, modern sources state that she was about 18 to 29 or 18 to 30 years old and measured in at 5'3 and 166 lbs.
-Jane Doe had brown eyes and shoulder-length brown hair that was "streaked and combed back."
-She was well-tanned with a slightly rounded face and manicured nails.
+Jane Doe measured in at 5'3 tall and 166 lbs.
+She had brown eyes and shoulder-length brown hair that was "streaked and combed back."
+She was well-tanned, with a slightly rounded face and manicured nails.
+Her tan lines indicated that she had at some point worn a bikini.

 Jane Doe was nude below the waist when found.
 She was wearing a white Playtex Freespirit bra, underwire cut, size 36D; and a turquoise/blue t-shirt.
 The shirt had a silk-screen type painting on the front, depicting clouds and sun rays behind a vintage biplane.
 The shirt was manufactured by "International Key" of Miami, FL, which went out of business at the end of 1975.
 The shirt had the label name brand "Outrageous Devil"; 50,000 of these shirts were distributed solely in CA.